 Isfahan, Half the World

-Isfahan, the capital of Isfahan Province, is one of the most visited cities of Iran.
+Isfahan, the capital of Isfahan Province, is one of the most visited cities in Iran.
 It has an area of about 231 km.
 At the 2016 census, the population of Isfahan was near 1,961,260.
-Indeed, this beautiful city is the third largest city in Iran (after Tehran and Mashhad).
+Indeed, this beautiful city is the third-largest city in Iran (after Tehran and Mashhad).
 The fantastic Isfahan enjoys a moderate climate.

-In addition to all its natural and artificial beauties, Isfahan is located in a strategic point and it adds to the importance of the city.
+In addition to all its natural and artificial beauties, Isfahan is located at a strategic point and it adds to the importance of the city.
 It connects two principal routs of north-south and east-west.
-Therefore, it is considered as an important interjection having a great role in politics and economy of the country.
+Therefore, it is considered an important interjection having a great role in politics and the economy of the country.

 Isfahan has witnessed many peaks and valleys during its history.
 It has been ruled by fourteen different empires.
 However, this glorious city flourished under the Safavid dynasty such a way that Shah Abbas the Great transferred the capital to Isfahan.
 In fact, Isfahan was the capital of Persia in the 16th and 17th centuries.
 The attractions constructed during Safavid era has made the city one of the best one in the World.
 Indeed, Isfahan owns its present glory to that era.
 The fame of Isfahan mostly is due to the great architectures it enjoys; some of which are registered in UNESCO Heritage Sites.

-The first day of Azar as the third months of Autumn (based on Persian calendar) or November 22 has been called the Day of Isfahan.
-In this day some special programs are held.
+The first day of Azar as the third month of Autumn (based on Persian calendar) or November 22 has been called the Day of Isfahan.
+On this day some special programs are held.
 Furthermore, the image of an archer was selected as the symbol of Isfahan’s Day.
-This image is the symbol of Sagittarius which is placed on the tiles above frontispiece of the Qeysarieh Bazaar.
+This image is the symbol of Sagittarius which is placed on the tiles above the frontispiece of the Qeysarieh Bazaar.